treetree0211/cmpe202/lab4/output/README.md

-1. list of CRC Cards
+##1. list of CRC Cards

-1) ClassName: Customer
+1) ClassName: **Customer**

+   Responsibility:
-   Responsibility: a) Know name, cell phone and number of peope in the party
+   				   a) Know name, cell phone and number of peope in the party

    				   b) Send response whether confirm or leave when table is ready

    Collaborator: WaitlistManagementSystem

-2) ClassName:  WaitlistManagementSystem
+2) ClassName:  **WaitlistManagementSystem**

+   Responsibility:
-   Responsibility: a) Know customer waitlistmanagementsystem queue and the table needs for the peek of the queue
+   				   a) Know customer waitlistmanagementsystem queue and the table needs for the peek of the queue

    				   b) Add new customer to waitlistmanagementsystem queue